richardgaywood/paydata.org/content/sprawlrunners/characters/cyberware.md

 {{% pageinfo %}}
 **Synaptic booster** \
 Implant points: N/A (take as Edge) \
-Requires: Novice, Agility d8+, Implanted
+Requires: Novice, Agility d8+, Chromed

 *Cyberware trapping for the Quick edge (see SWADE pg 43.)*